Be sure to read and comply with these guidelines to make the move from your room hassle-free.

 You are responsible for any room damage caused by the construction or removal of a loft.
 If ownership of the loft can't be determined, the repair cost is divided among all residents of the room or suite.

 All University-owned furniture that was in your room at Move In must be in your room at check out, except for mattresses that you requested to be removed and stored.
 You will be charged the replacement cost of any missing item(s).

 Trash and recycling

-Place trash and recyclables into the dumpsters provided.
+Remove trash and recyclables to the exterior of building.
 Do not leave them in the hallway or in your room.

 If you can't keep it or sell it, donate it during the EcoReps Move Out.
 Abandoned items left on campus will be sent to the landfill, so consider donating your clothing, books and unopened food to the EcoReps Move Out Drive.

 If your are interested in donating any furniture and other items to the Graduate Student Goverment, please visit https://gsg.princeton.edu/information-for-students/furniture-drive/ for more information and locations.

 Vacate Dates and Key Return